Opening products for editing

 properties: {

-_stateId: string[]; // an array of state files
+_stateId: string[]; // Array of state file identifiers, representing saved designs

 _hidden: {